16.5 KB · updated 2026-07-06 · md

 Per-page ask widget

 Every detail page (concept, paper, repo, synthesis, entity, topic, question, source) includes an inline "ask about this page" widget.
-It POSTs to /api/ask on the local tesserae project serve instance, which calls tesserae.query.ask_project and renders the answer inline.
+It POSTs to /api/ask on the local tesserae serve instance, which calls tesserae.query.ask_project and renders the answer inline.
 The widget prepends the current page's node name to the user's question as a natural-language context hint (e.g. ` About <NodeName>: <question> ); a future PR can wire real subgraph scoping into ask_project` itself.

 The widget detects backend availability via /api/ask/health on load.
-When the wiki is served statically (GitHub Pages, file://, S3, any plain static host) the widget collapses to a one-line note pointing readers at tesserae project serve for local interactive use.
+When the wiki is served statically (GitHub Pages, file://, S3, any plain static host) the widget collapses to a one-line note pointing readers at tesserae serve for local interactive use.
 No requests fail and nothing blocks page rendering — the widget is a deferred JS island, separate from the heavier graph bundle.

 Collaboration principle